A dash like no other, irresistible looks, tidy handling

 Honda clearly isn’t going Tesla chasing with this one, the dimensions are Fiat 500-plus-a-bit, wider than a Jazz but actually narrower when you take into account it has no wing mirrors.
 This is very much an urban runaround.
 A range of 137-miles means you won’t want to stray too far from town, but a choice of 134bhp and 152bhp versions, both with decent performance especially up to 30mph, a chassis that’s been shown some of Honda’s handling love and a configurable driving experience mean it’s not out of its depth if you fancy a ‘proper’ drive… and have the battery to spare.

-But cheap the ‘e’ isn’t.
+Cheap the Honda e is not.
 While Honda has kept the dimensions in check and battery to a compact 35.5kWh, the price starts at a notably juicy £26,160 for the base car, rising to £28,660 for the higher-powered, higher-spec Advance model.
 And those both include the £3,500 government grant.
 So, to justify prices that eclipse the much larger VW ID3, Honda hasn’t held back with the technology.